A Contradiction That The Fed Desires

 (Source: Gallup)

 Both Minnesota Fed President Neel Kashkari and Fed Governor Lael Brainard have advocated that the Fed should pay more attention to this structural change in the labour market, to inform about the real employment situation and hence the more nuanced application of monetary policy going forward.
-This suggestion was found to be seductive by Boston Fed President Eric Rosengren, Chicago Fed President Charles Evans and also St Louis fed President James Bullard.
+This suggestion was found to be seductive by Boston Fed President Eric Rosengren, Chicago Fed President Charles Evans and also St. Louis Fed President James Bullard.
 Consistent with this granular analysis is a new report by Gallup, which shows an interesting inter-generational signal about social security.
 In general, younger workers expect to rely more on social security in retirement than their older colleagues.

 These young people are in effect being increasingly excluded from the real economy and the financial market economy; many of them racking up huge student debts which they cannot repay in the process.
 This cohort will also be expected to defend America, whilst at the same time being denied privileged access to the rewards for their service.
 This situation speaks to the great compression through substitution that is challenging the great economic minds of our day.
 It also speaks to America's next economic crisis.
 If the system seems mildly inequitable today, it is destined to become egregious in within a decade.